bhaskey/taskoo-docs2/docs/api/login.md

 ### Login URL

-`api_endpoint/auth/login`

-### Google OAuth login URL
 Please call this from mobile app/web app

 `api_endpoint/oauth2/authorize/google`

-![image]
-(/img/login-api/g-auth.png)

 It will open the google login consent page.
+After successfully logging in, the application.

+### Response
-After successfully logging in, the application return `User` object with `token` in body.
+`User` public object with `token` in body.

 Please use this token as `Authorization bearer ` header in all the requests, now on.
+Also store the user data on client.

 ## Login with OTP